Welcome to The Rewilded Life.

 Street Cred

-Shannon K. Evans is the author of Rewilding Motherhood, Luminous: A 30-day Journal, and the forthcoming Feminist Prayers for My Daughter, available for preorder now.
+Shannon K. Evans is the author of Feminist Prayers for My Daughter, Rewilding Motherhood, and Luminous: A 30-day Journal.

-Shannon is an editor for National Catholic Reporter, writes and leads retreats for the Jesuit Conference (among other places), and is a regular contributor to Franciscan Media.
-Her work has appeared in America, U.S. Catholic, Red Letter Christians, and Geez, among many other places.
+Shannon is the spirituality and culture editor for National Catholic Reporter, writes and leads retreats for the Jesuit Conference (among other places), and is a regular contributor to Franciscan Media.
+Her work has also appeared in America, U.S. Catholic, Red Letter Christians, and Geez, among many other places.
 Her career peaked when she co-led a workshop on anti-racism for Sesame Street in Communities, so now its downhill from here.